23navi/openLUMA/README.md

 ### Lesson Generation

-Describe what you want to learn or attach reference materials.
-OpenMAIC's two-stage pipeline handles the rest:
+Describe what you want to learn or attach reference materials. openLUMA's two-stage pipeline handles the rest:

 | Stage | What Happens |
 |-------|-------------|